whlteXbread/photoManip/readme.md

 ### avg_photos.py

 This script will generate an average image (or long exposure simulation) using all the images in a specified folder.
+It assumes that the images include metadata about when they were created, and will try to make averages for each day with multiple images, each month with multiple images, and each year with multiple images.

 Usage:
 ```